Rusanivka

+History

+During the Russian invasion of Ukraine, Russian shelling struck the neighborhoods of Rusanivka during the Battle of Kyiv.

 Overview

+The Entuziastiv Street and Rusanivs'ka Naberezhna (embankment) form the perimeter of Rusanivka.
+The Ihor Shamo Boulevard cuts Rusanivka in half and branches out into a short Rusanivskyi Boulevard.
+There are many stores and cafés on the Rusanivs'ka Naberezhna, the main street in Rusanivka.
 Closer to the river, Rusanivka has a couple small beaches.

-The neighbourhood has many apartment buildings, most are which are 9 to 16 stories tall.
-There are many stores and cafés on the Rusanivs'ka Naberezhna, the main street in Rusanivka.
+The neighbourhood has many apartment buildings, most are which are 9 or 16 stories tall.
+There are three schools that teach grades 1 through 12.
 Lacking industry, Rusanivka was conceived from the start as a purely residential neighbourhood according to the Soviet concept of allocating the so-called sleeping districts (dormitory neighbourhoods) in large industrial cities.
-It was envisaged, during creation of this neighbourhood, that the area would be served by two main types of public transportation — buses and river boats on Dnieper and canal – so private cars would not be necessary for the residents.
+It was envisaged, during creation of this neighbourhood, that the area would be served by two main types of public transportation – buses and river boats on Dnieper and canal – so private cars would not be necessary for the residents.
 The river boats would have created a Venice-like atmosphere in the area.
 In reality, mass transit based on river boats proved uneconomical and was discontinued.
-But this loss has been compensated for by a fleet of buses and trolleybuses which locals can reach right from the island.
-Besides, the Rusanivka Embankment has been recently renovated and attracts both the residents of the island and surrounding neighbourhoods to take a walk or have dinner at a local cafe.
-One can try anything from European to Asian to Greek cuisine there.

-The island is also known for its dancing fountains at the canal open from spring till autumn every year.
+Instead, buses and trolleybuses are available on the island.
+The island is known for its dancing fountains at the canal open from spring till autumn every year.